EV Charging Modes Explained

 Most of EV charging with maximum speed from 20 to 80 battery capacity.
 After that, output power and charging speed lowered by car electronic for extending life of cells.
 Charging time is decreased to one hour (to 80%).

 - Port CCS / CHAdeMO / Tesla depending on standard, adopted by EV manufacturer

 The fastest way to charge your electric car is plug to Rapid charger (superchargers), that is designates as Mode 4, but your vehicle must support it and have right socket (like Tesla for Superchargers, CCS Combo or CHAdeMO for other charging complexes).
 Mode 4 feed your battery directly, without onboard charger.
 Also, your batteries life decreased if you always charging on Mode 4.

 |Mode 1||Mode 2||Mode 3||Mode 4|

 |Charging speed, km/h||<5||5-20||<60||up to 800|

-Best for regular use is Mode 3, but additional equipment and improved power system at your parking or home required.
+Best for regular use is Mode 3, but additional equipment and an improved power system at your parking or home are required.
 Speed of charging from AC depends on installed onboard chargers (for example 2018 Chevy Volt can charge at 240v 32A power systems with output power 7.68kW, when 2018 Tesla Model S can use 240v x 80A and reach out 19.2kW charging power).

 Charging Modes 1, 2, 3, 4 explained